Do you want to record the Ubuntu desktop but you don’t know which desktop screen recorder tool to use?

 A video of your screencast is automatically saved to the Videos folder in your Home folder.

-Increase the duration of screencast videos
+Increase the duration of screen recording

 At just 30 seconds long the default length of screencast using this method isn’t ideal, particularly if you plan on making a lengthy video or need to demo a particular workflow or feature.